HEALTHY DEVELOPMENT

 Ready for K Data Platform Takeaways

-• In Jefferson County, an average of 1,177, or 9% of children, are born with low birthweights each year.
-In 11 neighborhoods, 15% of infants are born with low birthweights.
+- In Jefferson County, an average of 713, or 10.1% of children, are born with low birthweights each year.
+In 19 neighborhoods, more than 15% of infants are born with low birthweights.

-• Across Jefferson County, 13% of children are born to mothers without high school degrees.
-There 17 neighborhoods where that rate is doubled, and 26% or more births are to mothers without a high school degree.
+- Across Jefferson County, 12.6% of children are born to mothers without high school degrees.
+There are 13 neighborhoods where that rate is doubled, and 26% or more births are to mothers without a high school degree.

-• *Neighborhoods with no regulated child care: Audubon Park-Prestonia, Bonnycastle, Chamberlain-Ford, Clifton-Irish Hill, Deer Park, Flat Rock-Long Run, Germantown-Paristown Pointe, Jefferson Forest, McNeely Lake East-Heritage Creek, Meriwether-Saint Joseph, Minor Lane, Old Louisville-Limerick, Original Highlands, Shelby Park, Six Mile-Houston Acres, Southside, Southwest Dixie-Valley Village, St. Matthews North-Beechwood Village, St. Matthews Northwest-Chenoweth, Valley Station South-Orell, Wilder Park-Fairgrounds
+- *Neighborhoods with no regulated child care: Audubon Park-Prestonia, Bonnycastle, Deer Park, Fincastle, Flat Rock-Long Run, Germantown-Paristown Pointe, Goose Creek, Iroquois, Jefferson Forest, McNeely Lake, East-Heritage Creek, Minor Lane, Newburg East-Petersburg, Old Louisville-Limerick, Original Highlands, Riverside Gardens-Lake Dreamland, Rolling Hills-Meadow Vale-Westwood, Shelby Park, Six Mile-Houston Acres, Southside, Southwest Dixie-Valley Village, St. Matthews North-Beechwood Village, St. Matthews Northwest-Chenoweth, Strathmoor Village-Kingsley, Valley Station South-Orell, Valley Station Southwest-Bethany, Worthington

-• **Fewer than 1 child care space for every 2 children: Auburndale East, Beechmont, Cedar Creek, Fairdale South-Hollyvilla, Fincastle, Kenwood Hill, McNeely Lake East-Heritage Creek, McNeely Lake North-Preston Crossing, McNeely Lake West, Meriwether-Saint Joseph, Oakdale-Wyandotte, PRP Northwest-Rockford, Riverport-Greenwood, Riverside Gardens-Lake Dreamland, Shelby Park, Southland Park, Southside, Southwest Dixie-Valley Village, Valley Station South-Orell, Valley Station Southwest-Bethany, Wilder Park-Fairgrounds
+- **Fewer than 1 child care space for every 2 children: Auburndale East, Beechmont, Cedar Creek, Commerce Crossings-Mud Lane, Fairdale South-Hollyvilla, Fern Creek Southeast-Billtown, Fincastle, Hazelwood, Kenwood Hill, McNeely Lake East-Heritage Creek, McNeely Lake North-Preston Crossing, McNeely Lake West, Minor Lane, Oakdale-Wyandotte, PRP Northwest-Rockford, Riverport-Greenwood, Riverside Gardens-Lake Dreamland, Southland Park, Southside, Southwest Dixie-Valley Village, Valley Station South-Orell, Valley Station Southwest-Bethany, Valley Station-Prairie Village, Wilder Park-Fairgrounds, Worthington Hills-Coldstream

 Join Us!